 Preparing for Camp

-In the Camp Information Packet, you’ll find bus transport and driving information, packing list, and a wealth of other useful information for preparing your camper for a successful stay at camp.
+In the Parent Handbook, you’ll find bus transport and driving information, packing list, and a wealth of other useful information for preparing your camper for a successful stay at camp.
 Please read it carefully.

 Packing for Camp